 Finally, you’ll want to consider flavors.
-If you want a little extra something, flavored coffee can add a lighter and sweet note.
-But also keep in mind flavored coffee may mask the darker cappuccino flavor.
+If you want a little extra something, flavored coffee can add a light and sweet note.
+But also keep in mind that flavored coffee may mask the darker cappuccino flavor.

 Taking all of these factors into consideration, we’ve compiled a list of some of the best cappuccino K-Cups and K-Cup alternatives you can purchase today.

 1. 40-count cups Portion Packs for Keurig K-cup Brewers, Grove Square French Vanilla Cappuccino: